Etihad’s new livery: everything you need to know about it (and more)

 As far as I’m concerned, there is no better airline livery in existence than the new Etihad livery.
 It’s clean, classy, and far more interesting to look at then all of the other euro-white liveries that seem to be all the rage these days.

-Every time that I look at Etihad’s new livery applied to any aircraft type, I always see something new that I hadn’t seen before.
+Every time that I look at this livery applied to any aircraft type, I always see something new that I hadn’t seen before.
 It’s a brilliant design that is busy without being overly complex.
 Colorful without being gaudy.
 And it fits so well with the spirit of the airline and the vibrant culture of the United Arab Emirates.

 A brief summary of the stunning new Etihad livery